cjripple/DH110-SEM1F/assignment05/README.md

 ## Prototypes: Wireframes and Wireflows

 Please watch the wireframe and wireflow construction process [here.](https://docs.google.com/presentation/d/1D2GHq3gOPk1QnZ0669Loqsifu6DKAwf0L7XBPFdLB-4/edit?usp=sharing) At each step, my decisions are briefly explained with a justification for the features I implemented.
+For more information and context, please read the reflection at the end too.

 In case the hyperlink above does not work, try this: https://docs.google.com/presentation/d/1D2GHq3gOPk1QnZ0669Loqsifu6DKAwf0L7XBPFdLB-4/edit?usp=sharing

 ## Protoype User Feedback

 The user's feedback was good, and probably something I would have caught if I took a closer look myself.
+Please see below for more details.

 #### Tip #1 - Consistency of Positioning with the Back Buttons for the Chat and Search Solution